AbooMinister25/blog/site/_content/posts/switching-to-nixos.md

 By default, NixOS doesn't use flakes for its system configuration, but they can be enabled by setting `nix.settings.experimental-features = [ "nix-command" "flakes" ];` in `configuration.nix`.
 I ended up composing my system configuration using flakes, adding a `flake.nix` file to `/etc/nixos`, and importing `configuration.nix` as a module into the flake.

+{{! sidenote !}}
+The package source used by NixOS is called `nixpkgs` - it consist of over 100,000 packages packaged for Nix, and is an input to the flake for my system configuration.
+{{! end !}}

 ### Home Manager